Jan Thomas (academic)

-Jan Thomas is a veterinary scientist and career academic.
-Thomas is currently the sixth vice-chancellor of Massey University, New Zealand and the second woman to hold the position.
-Thomas is the first female veterinarian and only the second veterinarian to become a Vice-Chancellor in either Australia or New Zealand.
+Professor Jan Thomas is a veterinary scientist and career academic.
+Professor Thomas is currently the sixth Vice-Chancellor of Massey University, New Zealand.

-Thomas has stated she believes university education should be accessible to all, and believes in high-quality online education that is delivered in ways that cater to the student.
 She has been a supporter of indigenous and minority groups throughout her career.
-Upon joining Massey University, she took up lessons in te reo Māori in an effort to become fluent in the language.
-Thomas has stated her ambition for Massey University is to become a te Tiriti-led organisation and contribute to a socially progressive Aotearoa.
+Thomas has stated her ambition for Massey University to become a te Tiriti-led organisation and contribute to a socially progressive New Zealand.

+In August 2023, Professor Thomas received her New Zealand citizenship at a ceremony at Massey University's Refectory Building, from Mayor Grant Smith.

 Early career

-Prior to her academic career, Thomas worked as a veterinary surgeon, diagnostic veterinary pathologist and a private laboratory consultant.
+Prior to her academic career, Professor Thomas worked as a veterinary surgeon, diagnostic veterinary pathologist and a private laboratory consultant.
 After graduating BVMZ in 1983 she spent a year working in a small-animal clinic in Perth, WA, then moved to Melbourne to do her master's degree, which she completed in 1986.
 Thomas returned to Murdoch University in 1987 to work in diagnostic veterinary pathology and was awarded membership of the Australian College of Veterinary Scientists.
-Thomas decided to pursue a career in academia having seen the power universities have to transform lives.
+Professor Thomas decided to pursue a career in academia having seen the power universities have to transform lives.

 Academic career

-Thomas holds a Bachelor of Science in veterinary biology (1981), a Bachelor of Veterinary Medicine and Surgery (1983), both from Murdoch University in Perth, Australia; a Master of Veterinary Studies in pathology from the University of Melbourne (1986) and a Doctor of Philosophy from Murdoch University (1997), where she gained a reputation for excellence in research and scholarship as a supervisor of PhD students.
-Thomas has published widely on her veterinary research, including articles on feline immunodeficiency virus (FIV) infection and clinical pathology, topics that were part of her PhD.
+Professor Thomas holds a Bachelor of Science in veterinary biology (1981), a Bachelor of Veterinary Medicine and Surgery (1983), both from Murdoch University in Perth, Australia; a Master of Veterinary Studies in pathology from the University of Melbourne (1986) and a Doctor of Philosophy from Murdoch University (1997).
+Professor Thomas has published 17 refereed articles in the last thirty years, including articles on feline immunodeficiency virus (FIV) infection and clinical pathology, topics that were part of her PhD.
+All these articles were co-authored.

 She has held a number of leadership positions at universities throughout Australasia.
 Prior to her appointment at Massey University, she was Vice-Chancellor and President of the University of Southern Queensland in Toowoomba, Australia, a role she had held since 2012.
 She has also served as Deputy Vice-Chancellor Research and Quality and Deputy Vice-Chancellor Fremantle at the University of Notre Dame Australia in Western Australia (2010–11) and Deputy Vice-Chancellor Academic at Murdoch (2003–10).

 In October 2016 it was announced she would be the sixth Vice-Chancellor of Massey University and commenced in the role in January 2017.
 Then-Chancellor Chris Kelly said Thomas was selected for her proven academic background and experience in senior management roles in university environments.

+Massey expands into Singapore

+In April 2024, Massey University signed an agreement with education provider PSB Academy in Singapore.
+This enhanced collaboration represents a significant expansion beyond traditional offshore teaching partnerships and is a first for New Zealand universities.
+Massey will offer Singaporean students and international students from around the region, access to top-quality New Zealand education programmes.

+New Zealand Prime Minister Christopher Luxon attended the signing event and expressed his support during a business delegation trip to Southeast Asia, which included Professor Thomas.